tannewt/wa-law.org/bill/2023-24/hb/1268/1/README.md

 61. "Work release" means a program of partial confinement available to offenders who are employed or engaged as a student in a regular course of study at school.

+## Section 2
+(1) The provisions of this section apply to the standard sentence ranges determined by RCW 9.94A.510 or 9.94A.517.

 ## Section 3
 If the presumptive sentence duration given in the sentencing grid exceeds the statutory maximum sentence for the offense, the statutory maximum sentence shall be the presumptive sentence.